Takaaki Ishibashi: Early life

 Born in Katsushika, Tokyo, Japan.
 When he was in the first grade of elementary school, his father's factory, Ishibashi Kasei, went bankrupt.
-Ishibashi and his family moved to Narimasu, Itabashi, One room apartment without bath.
+Ishibashi and his family moved to a one room apartment without a bath in Narimasu, Itabashi.
 At that time Ishibashi experienced poverty.
 Later, their financial situation improved and Ishibashi went on to a private school, Teikyo High School.
 Ishibashi was a member of the baseball team in high school.
-He hit it off with a classmate, Noritake Kinashi, who was on the soccer team, and they became friends, later forming the comedy duo "Tunnels."
+He hit it off with a classmate, Noritake Kinashi, who was on the soccer team, and they became friends, later forming the comedy duo "Tunnels".
 After graduating from high school in 1980, he worked as a hotelier at the Century Hyatt Tokyo (cullently Hyatt Regency Tokyo).
 However, he retired after four months.
 In 1982, Ishibashi and Kinashi won the grand prix at the "Owarai Star Tanjo!".

 When Ishibashi told his parents that he wanted to retire from the hotel and become an entertainer, his mother cried.
 His father gave him a reprieve, saying, "Just work hard for four years as if you were in university."
 Ishibashi then worked very hard together with Noritake Kinashi.
 But before he turned 22, his father died.
 Four years had passed, and they had not yet sold out, but they were scheduled to appear on the variety show All Night Fuji.
 As a result, they got their break on this variety show All Night Fuji a little over four years later and became popular entertainers.